MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Get-GPPermission.md

 This command lists the display name of each GPO (in the domain) on which the specified security principal has permissions.

-First, **Get-GPO** is used to retrieve all the GPOs in the domain (**Get-GPO -All**).
-Then, the collection is piped into the foreach-object command.
-As each GPO is evaluated, it is piped into **Get-GPPermissions**.
+First, `Get-GPO` is used to retrieve all the GPOs in the domain (**Get-GPO -All**).
+Then, the collection is piped into the `Foreach-Object` command.
+As each GPO is evaluated, it is piped into `Get-GPPermissions`.
 If a permission level is returned, the DisplayName property of the GPO is printed ($_.DisplayName).

 Note: The ErrorAction parameter is set to SilentlyContinue for Get-GPPermissions.
 This is because a